-The two biggest reasons for the tremendous growth in solar PV systems in the U.S. over the last several years are the highly popular tax credits and incentives that come with purchasing and installing solar PV, and the plummeting prices for system components.
-Drops in the prices of batteries have proved beneficial, also.
+The two biggest reasons for the tremendous growth in solar PV systems in the U.S. over the last several years are the highly popular tax credits and incentives, and the plummeting prices for system components.
+Drops in the prices of batteries have also proved beneficial.
 Take the tremendous advances in technology and add in the huge increases in battery use.
 The result?
 Substantially lower battery costs that are expected to continue into the future, as shown in the two charts below:

 Source: Bloomberg Business

 Solar photovoltaic (PV) panels take in sunlight and convert it into direct current (DC) electricity.